taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `src/example/pegtl/json_count.cpp`

-Shows how to use the included [counter control](#taopegtlcontribcounterhpp), here together with the JSON grammar from `<tao/pegtl/contrib/json.hpp>`.
+Shows how to use a simple custom control to create some parsing statistics while parsing JSON files.
-Invoked with one or more JSON files as argument, will attempt to parse the files and print the statistics counters to `std::cout`.

 ###### `src/example/pegtl/lua53_parse.cpp`